hashicorp/nomad/website/README.md

 > ⚠️ Since `api` is a reserved directory within NextJS, all `/api/**` pages are listed under the `/pages/api-docs` path.

-### Creating New Pages

-There is currently a small bug with new page creation - if you create a new page and link it up via subnav data while the server is running, it will report an error saying the page was not found.
-This can be resolved by restarting the server.

 ### Markdown Enhancements

 There are several custom markdown plugins that are available by default that enhance [standard markdown](https://commonmark.org/) to fit our use cases.
 This set of plugins introduces a couple instances of custom syntax, and a couple specific pitfalls that are not present by default with markdown, detailed below:

 - If you see the symbols `~>`, `->`, `=>`, or `!>`, these represent [custom alerts](https://github.com/hashicorp/remark-plugins/tree/master/plugins/paragraph-custom-alerts#paragraph-custom-alerts).
 These render as colored boxes to draw the user's attention to some type of aside.
 - If you see `@include '/some/path.mdx'`, this is a [markdown include](https://github.com/hashicorp/remark-plugins/tree/master/plugins/include-markdown#include-markdown-plugin).
-It's worth noting as well that all includes resolve from `website/pages/partials` by default, and that changes to partials will not live-reload the website.
+It's worth noting as well that all includes resolve from `website/content/partials` by default, and that changes to partials will not live-reload the website.
 - If you see `# Headline ((#slug))`, this is an example of an [anchor link alias](https://github.com/hashicorp/remark-plugins/tree/je.anchor-link-adjustments/plugins/anchor-links#anchor-link-aliases).
 It adds an extra permalink to a headline for compatibility and is removed from the output.
 - Due to [automatically generated permalinks](https://github.com/hashicorp/remark-plugins/tree/je.anchor-link-adjustments/plugins/anchor-links#anchor-links), any text changes to _headlines_ or _list items that begin with inline code_ can and will break existing permalinks.
 Be very cautious when changing either of these two text items.